geoffsalmon/ring-bake/README.md

     )
     (bake/bake app "input" "output")

-The above will copy all static content from directory input to directory output and also save the dynamic content returned by the handler.
+The above will copy all static content from directory `input` to directory `output` and also save the dynamic content returned by the handler.
+By default, the first request URI used is "/".

 Sometimes it is useful to have a static site where all of the internal links are relative.
 Such a site can be opened directly by a browser